Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: The Construction of Godeaux--Serre Varieties

-In the context of finding arbitrary de Rham jumps, the proposition shows that, for our group of interest $G$, we need to find actions of $G$ on projective space such that the codimension of the complement of the free locus can be made arbitrarily large.
+In order to apply the proposition to arbitrary cohomological jumps, we would like to find actions of our group scheme of interest on projective space such that the codimension of the fixed locus can be made arbitrarily large.
+One source of such actions is the regular representation of a group scheme $G = \Spec A$ over $S = \Spec R$ on its ring of functions, whose definition we now recall.